PedroMagar/MISA-I/README.md

 - BIT Operations: Reading (for a branch) and writing a single bit of a register (flag).
 - Flags: Can be used to read the processor current operation mode without going to management mode.
 - JAL: Jump and Link could be not destructive, in this case it would be possible to swap with SMEM and change SMEM behavior to be based on register file location.
-- TSO (Total Store Order): As an 8-bit CPU, a cache can be a huge obstacle, so if a small cache is desired, sync could be done with a write through mode and a FENCE instruction.
+- TSO (Total Store Order): As an 8-bit CPU, a cache can be a huge burden, so if a small cache is desired, sync could be done setting the CPU in write through mode and using FENCE instruction in sensible areas.
-- Send Interruption: Interruption can be interpreted as a one bit signal, it would likely violate the RISC/MISC philosophy of only dealing with memory, but its benefits of working as a mean for multi-core synchronization, bank switch and others tasks cannot be underestimated (even if the higher bits of the address space can be used as such), it could be added by replacing SMEM H (when F=1), this would also liberate more space for instructions.
+- Send Interruption: Interruption can be interpreted as a one bit signal, it would likely violate the RISC/MISC philosophy of only dealing with memory, but its benefits of working as a mean for multi-core synchronization, bank switch and others tasks cannot be underestimated (even if the higher bits of the address space can be used similarly), it could be added by replacing SMEM H (when F=1), this would also liberate some space for more instructions.

 There are also some operations that have some high overhead due to the architecture:
 - Branch between values may require a SUB or ADD operation before comparison, due to the destructive nature of the architecture, if the original value of comparison cannot be lost there will be an operation overhead to copy the main value to an available register before the Branch, if there is no available register at the moment...
 Well... glhf...
+- Rotation, Carry and Interruption can not be changed directly like others control instructions (CSM, CS and CV), for changing this behaviour will be necessary to enter management mode (OPM 0) and then updating 'CPU Mode' register with the desired value/behavior.

 ### Honorable Mentions
 There are some instructions that was once in the isa, but currently were removed due to conflict/priority compared to the current design, but there are also others that are just waiting to be in: